This story was originally published Oct. 11, 2021, and has been periodically updated with additional information. Latest update Mar. 30, 2022.

 “Vaccinating children will help protect them from getting COVID-19 and therefore reducing their risk of severe disease, hospitalizations or developing long-term COVID-19 complications,” the CDC announcement said.
 “Getting your children vaccinated can help protect them against COVID-19, as well as reduce disruptions to in-person learning and activities by helping curb community transmission.”

-For more information about whether and how to get your child vaccinated, consult your child’s pediatrician or your local health department.
+For more information about how to get your child vaccinated, consult your child’s pediatrician or your local health department.
 And if you have any questions about the safety of the vaccine or potential side effects in children, the Mayo Clinic has an extensive FAQ on those very subjects.
 Neither the Moderna nor the J&J vaccine has yet been approved for use in people under the age of 18.

 WHO IS ADMINISTERING THE VACCINE?